ENCCS/veloxchem-hpc/content/x-ray-cpp.rst

 `this page <https://docs.veloxchem.org/inputs/keywords.html>`_.

 .. literalinclude:: inputs/porphyrin.inp
-   :emphasize-lines: 10-13
+   :emphasize-lines: 9-12

 Exercise
 --------

 - Submit a job

-    Runs the above example on **16** nodes.
+    Runs the above example on **2** nodes.
-    On Beskow this will take around 9 minutes so please make sure that you specify a proper walltime limit in the job script.
+    On Dardel this will take around 2 minutes.

 - Plot and analyse the spectrum